 What interests you outside of academia?
 Oftentimes, clients choose a tutor because they share a similar hobby.

-Illinois Institute of Technology - MS, Integrated Marketing Communications
+Graduate Degree: Illinois Institute of Technology - Master of Science, Integrated Marketing Communications

 GRE Quantitative: 167

 Attending plays, dance and music concerts, art museums; tap dancing; photography; healthy cooking

 Study Skills and Organization

 I help the student learn how to think through a problem.
 I teach by example.